Libya PM Serraj will not sit down with rival Haftar to end war

 As well as threatening to disrupt oil supplies, there are fears the conflict will increase migration across the Mediterranean to Europe and encourage jihadists to exploit the chaos.

-Reporting by Ulf Laessing; Editing by Andrew Cawthorne
+Reporting by Ulf Laessing; Additional reporting by Alissa de Carbonnel in Brussels; Editing by Andrew Cawthorne